 Two years after their risky escape, only one of the nuns still remained single: Katharina.
 Refusing to marry the suitor Martin had lined up for her, she made a daring suggestion instead: She proposed that the great Reformer marry her himself.

 Neither Martin Luther nor Katharina von Bora married each other for love.
 Each had an agenda the day they crossed the threshold of their home for the first time as husband and wife.
-Katharina wed in order to survive in a world hostile to women; Martin married out of a sense ...1
+Katharina wed in order to survive in a world hostile to women; Martin married out of a sense of obligation to Katharina, as well as to put into practice the theology of marriage he had so passionately preached.
+Their marriage, at least at the start, was a far cry from our 21st-century Hollywood-influenced expectations of “’til death ...1